Soojin-Lee0819/connectionsLab/README.md

 # connectionsLab

-Welcome to Soojin's Connection's Lab Project Portfolio.
-In this class, I design and develop web applications that include both client-side (front-end) and server-side(back-end).
-Exploring the tools and technologies, I create meaningful connected applications and websites like data visualizations, and multi-player games.

-Hope you enjoy reading my learning documentation and the projects!
+Welcome to Soojin's ConnectionLab Project Portfolio.
+Here, exploring the online experiences that bring people tegother in playful yet meaningful ways, I designed and developed diverse connected web applications from data visualizations to multi-player games.
+Working with both the cleint-side and the serverside, I learned how to build a project end-t-end from ideation, development to user-testing.
+I also learned how to manage and work with data, gained comfort working with Javascript languages and the ecosystem of open source Javascript libraries, and leveraging real-time communication through purposeful design.

 # Week 1